PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 World War II

 As of February 2014, DeviantArt has over 33,000 submission for World War II.
-This sub-fandom has drawn large amounts of criticism from both the History Fandom and outsiders for trivializing, and at times, even glorifying the atrocities and crimes committed by the Third Reich.
+This sub-fandom has drawn large amounts of criticism from both the History Fandom and outsiders for trivializing, and at times, even glorifying the atrocities and crimes committed by the Nazi regime during the Third Reich in Germany.

 Drunk History is a YouTube series in which a person gets drunk and retells a significant event in American history.
 Their retelling is then acted out, often by a cast of well-known Hollywood actors.

 Badass Presidents is an art series created by DeviantArt user SharpWriter (Jason Heuser).
 The series features United States Presidents drawn as if they were action heros.
 They are often featured holding large guns or fighting large wild animals.
-Heuser and his art were profiled in posts by The Daily Dot and Buzzfeed.
+Heuser and his artworks have been profiled by The Daily Dot and Buzzfeed.

 Colorized History are historical black and white images that have been colorized using image edition software.
 On July 25th, 2002, the earliest known photo colorization tutorial was posted on the photo manipulation blog Worth 1000.
 After gaining popularity on the subreddit /r/pics, its own subreddit, /r/colorization was launched by Reddit user Hulde on December 27th, 2011.
 On December 2nd, the subreddit /r/ColorizedHistory was launched by Reddit user zuzahin.